- Release Date: September 1, 2015

 All that said the writing in this book didn’t work for me at all.
-Marquardt's storytelling felt very clunky.
+Marquardt’s storytelling felt very clunky.
 She moves past events so quickly and then goes back to tell you about how things turned out instead of showing them.
-Like early on in the book Evan and Alma’s have their meet cute where Alma says she can’t got to Evan's party and then next scene is Alma walking into his party wearing a skimpy bikini.
-It’s not until after they have a conversation that we get caught up on what happened that she got to go the party.
+Like early on in the book Evan and Alma have their meet-cute where Alma says she can’t got to Evan’s party and then next scene is Alma walking into his party wearing a skimpy bikini.
+It’s not until after they have a conversation that we get caught up on what happened that she got to go to the party.

 This book opens up so many big side plots but they never get resolved in a meaningful way.
 The ending of this novel felt so abrupt and unfinished.
 I think she should have kept it more on Alma’s story because that is when the book feels more focused.

 I am interested to compare this book and Jason Reynolds book All American Boys.
 They both deal with what happens when a character becomes aware of their own privilege.
 In this book, Evan is in the 1%, which felt like a shortcut to explaining how privilege can work in America since privilege can also work for people who aren’t rich.